 - A more traditional cardboard Christmas tree design

 - A tree made from wooden blocks

-- Book nerd?
+- Book lover?
 This Christmas tree made from books is for you!

 - A tree made from reclaimed branches

 - Minimalist?
-This tree reduced just to the lights might work for you, or this one from the Alblog feature below.
+This tree reduced just to the lights might work for you, or this one from the Alblog featured below.

 2) Get a live potted tree